“Poor quality data is a serious roadblock, restricting the flow of Data and cutting short its potential journey”

 Phil is the Director of Flax & Teal, a company founded specifically to work on open source and open data projects.
 Phil is an experienced scientist and web developer, having a PhD in Python-based mathematical simulation and professional experience in web development and numerics for the web.
 He ran the successful OurRagingPlanet project a Kubernetes-driven open source system for running job-based numerical analysis of geospatial open data.
 He is a scientific Python trainer, a part-time lecturer and has presented at PyCon New Zealand (2012) on numerical analysis, FEniCS 2016 (scientific Python) on web-based simulation and at the Open Data Science Conference 2017 in London on web-based, on-demand data analysis.

-Maybe you’re an Open Data Publisher?
+Maybe you’re a Data Publisher or Data Owner?
 Or a Developer?
-Or even a keen Open Data devourer?
+Or even a Data Analyst?
 Whatever your angle, we’d love to hear from you.
-We want Lintol to be the best it can possibly be, and your insights can help us get there.

 What does the ultimate validation tool look like for you?
 Could any of our coding be tweaked?
 Would you like to trial Lintol in your organisation?
 Let us know.
 We’re listening.